 When only one shoulder on the car tire is worn and not the other, the pattern is called camber wear.
 The cause is that the tires is not aligned vertically with the road surface, meaning the majority of the weight of the vehicle is riding on only one edge of the tire.
 Often, the culprit of this wear pattern is a worn, weakened, or even broken suspension spring.

 Cupped wear, also called scalloping, is when the tire has worn spots periodically on the tread, instead of being consistent across the entire tire tread.
 The problem comes from a tire that is literally bouncing up and down like a basketball on the road’s surface, which is why only periodic spots are worn.
 The cause could be worn, loose or damaged suspension components.
 Unbalanced wheels can also cause cupping, as can worn brake rotors.

-Feathering, or when the tire is more worn from the outside to the inside shoulder in a gradual progression, is an indication that the driver has been pushing the car hard.
+Feathering, or when the tire is more worn from the outside to the inside shoulder in a gradual progression, is an sign that the driver has pushed the car hard.
 If not, the problem can also be triggered by worn anti-sway bar or end links.
-If the problem persists, purchasing performance tires with a stiffer sidewall can alleviate the issue.
+If the problem persists, purchasing performance tires with a stiffer sidewall can ease the issue.